Saqib92/saqib92/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on JavaScript, TypeScript, React-Native, Ionic-Native
+- 🌱 I’m currently learning PHP(Laravel), NodeJs
-- 🔭 I’m currently working on JavaScript, TypeScript, React-Native, Ionic-Native 👯 I’m looking to collaborate on more Open Source Projects
+- 👯 I’m looking to collaborate on more Open Source Projects

-📫 How to reach me najam1992@gmail.com
+- 📫 How to reach me najam1992@gmail.com

 <br/>
 <br/>